kubernetes-sigs/prometheus-adapter/README.md

   in-cluster config.

 - `--metrics-relist-interval=<duration>`: This is the interval at which to update the cache of available metrics from Prometheus.
+Since the adapter only lists metrics during discovery that exist between the current time and the last discovery query, it's necessary to set your relist interval to *at least* your Prometheus scrape interval, otherwise your metrics will occaisonally disappear from the adapter.

 - `--prometheus-url=<url>`: This is the URL used to connect to Prometheus.
   It will eventually contain query parameters to configure the connection.